obenchekroun/starmap-obe/README.md

 - Pimoroni Display Pack 2.0
 - DS3231 RTC module.
 Adafruit has a compact one [link](https://www.adafruit.com/product/3013), but any can do. *NB: PiSugar has an RTC embedded*.

-This build uses wi-fi capabilities to set DS3231 time when wifi is available through NTP.
+The build also uses wi-fi capabilities to set DS3231 time when wifi is available through NTP.
+By default, this is on but can be switched off by removing any definition of  `WITH_NTP`.
+See building for how to.

 ###  Dependencies
 The firmware can be built on any linux machine.
 You need to set up the pico-SDK :